 If using ground turkey or beef, sauté and crumble it separately in a skillet.
 Incorporate it into the soup in step 2.

 If using chicken, sauté it separately in a skillet.
 Once cooked through, shred or chop it.
 Add it to the soup in step 2.
-You can also use store-bought rotisserie chicken.
+You can also use store-bought rotisserie chicken to make it even easier.

-If using a sliced sausage, warm it in a skillet.
+If using a sliced sausage, warm it in a skillet to get a little browning on the outside.
 Add it to the soup in step 2.

 Can you omit the spinach?